Skip to content

 lastName NVARCHAR,

-There are restrictions on such calculated fields, which depend on the particular database used.
-But all databases currently supported by CAP have a common restriction: the calculation expression may only refer to fields of the same table row.
-Thus such an expression must not contain subqueries, aggregate functions, or paths with associations.
+For the definition of calculated elements on-write, all the on-read variant's restrictions apply and referencing localized elements isn't allowed.
+In addition, there are restrictions that depend on the particular database.
+Currently all databases supported by CAP have a common restriction: The calculation expression may only refer to fields of the same table row.
+Therefore, such an expression must not contain subqueries, aggregate functions, or paths with associations.

 Association-like calculated elements

-A calculated element can also define a refined association, like in this example:
+A calculated element can also define a filtered association/composition using infix filters:

 entity Employees {